risc0/risc0/website/api/zkvm/tutorials/io.md

 composition][article-composition];
-Essentially splitting the proving process into smaller parts, proving the sensitive data locally and combining the larger program later through composition in a capable proving service like [Bonsai][docs-remote-proving] to speed up the proof generation.
+Essentially splitting the proving process into smaller parts, proving the sensitive data locally and combining the larger program later through composition in a capable proving service like [Boundless] to speed up the proof generation.
 :::